-Tuller Hill State Forest (Cortland #9 and #10) encompasses 2,440 acres, and is located in the town of Virgil in the Southwestern portion of Cortland County.
+Tuller Hill State Forest encompasses 2,440 acres, and is located in the town of Virgil in the southwestern portion of Cortland County.
 It is a popular area for a variety of recreational activities, including: hiking, cross-country skiing, mountain biking, horseback riding, snowmobiling, hunting, trapping, and geocaching.
 The Tuller Hill State Forest Multiple Use Trail System has been designed to offer family-based recreation covering a wide variety of uses.
 For those who enjoy nature observation there are many types of ferns, lilies, clubmoss and even orchids in the forest.
 A trail brochure and map (PDF, 1.43 MB) for Tuller Hill State Forest is available .